Planning to climb Kilimanjaro

 How and when to pay the tips will be discussed at your climb briefing.
 Tips are usually handed over to the guide to distribute to the team on the morning of the final day.
 The act of tipping is usually done quite formally with all the team assembled.
 After the 'ceremony' the crew leave and descend quickly to finish their work.

-The easiest way to book is via the booking form.
+On most routes, the easiest way to get a quote is via the booking form.

 Review the climb programs